typeof(numVec)

 Semantic errors are usually the most difficult errors for programmers to detect and repair.

-We have been using the assignment operator <- to assign values to variables.
+to assign values to variables.
 You should be aware that there is another assignment operator that works the other way around:

 [1] 4